 In this busy corporate world, emails are but the primary means of communication.
 Higher the importance of this technology, the more overwhelming it is.
 The main reason for emails being a burden for us now is our inability to manage emails properly.
-That inability reflects in our daily productivity and work satisfaction as we keep getting distracted by emails.
-Email management for this purpose and more has thus fruited a dream in the form of Inbox zero.
+That inability reflects in our daily productivity and work satisfaction as email keep distracting us.
+Efficient email management for this purpose and more has thus fruited a dream in the form of Inbox zero.

 Merlin intended Inbox zero as an email management tool to “switch off” from one’s inbox and to concentrate on the work at hand.
-Merlin pointed out that most of the time lost due to emails is because we tend to get distracted by the constant barrage of notifications.
-Even after the distraction is dealt with, getting back to work with the same productivity is highly difficult.
+Merlin pointed out that most of the time lost due to emails is because the constant barrage of notifications distract us.
+Even after we deal with this distraction, getting back to work with the same productivity is highly difficult.

 Hence it necessitates the need for email management via the Inbox zero approach rather than chasing a number of emails.
 But how plausible is this approach?

 Despite all the possible obstacles you face in taking your Inbox to zero, it still is possible if email management is handled properly.
 Some ways of making Inbox zero achievable are:

 Email management is all a numbers game.
 But these numbers pertain to the time you put into your making and maintaining a schedule.
 You must have pre-decided time periods cut out of your day to check into your inboxes.
 It is necessary to avoid checking your emails outside of these time windows that you’ve set for yourself.
 And it goes without saying that you should also set a time limit you spend in your email.
 We don’t want all our email management efforts to go in vain, do we?

 - Fight the impulse